 Master documents are typically used for producing long documents such as a book, a thesis, or a long report; or when different people are writing different chapters or other parts of the full document, so you don’t need to share files.
 A master document joins separate text documents into one larger document, and unifies the formatting, table of contents (TOC), bibliography, index, and other tables or lists.

+Since LibreOffice version 4.4, Master Document Templates can be added to the Template Manager and creating a new document based on a Master Document Template creates a Master Document with the same initial content as the template it is based upon.
+See Chapter 3, Styles and Templates, for more about creating and using templates.

 Yes, master documents do work in Writer.
 However, until you become familiar with them, you may think that master documents are unreliable or difficult to use.
 See Chapter 13, Working with Master Documents, in the Writer Guide.